If you’re in search of the best Temple Bar hotels, you’ve landed in the right spot.

 1. The Fleet

 Situated conveniently next door to one the best pubs in Temple Bar (The Palace), The Fleet is a classy hotel that’s recently undergone a major refurbishment to make your stay even more enjoyable.

 The 93 rooms are clean and decorated in a classic modern style, while the deluxe double bedrooms ramp up the luxury if you want to pay a little extra.

 The Fleet is also the owner of the Fleet Terrace, a lovely little garden space that feels miles away from the hustle and bustle of the area.
-It’s also a stone’s throw from the best pubs in Temple Bar.
+This is one of the more popular hotels in Dublin for good reason.

 2. Temple Bar Inn

 Just a little further down on Fleet Street is the Temple Bar Inn, a relaxed boutique hotel in a mighty location.
 With over 100 rooms to choose from, it’s a simple and chic spot that’s a great base to tackle the best things to do in Dublin.

 Everything feels fresh here and their generous breakfast selection is great too, covering everything from full Irish and vegan signature breakfasts to a cracking continental selection.